Connecting to Airflow

 fact table using the ex_trip_data

 external table.
-The example uses the external table metadata column, $source_file_timestamp
+This example uses the external table metadata column, $source_file_timestamp

-, to retrieve records only from the latest file.
+, to retrieve records exclusively from the latest file.

 INSERT INTO my_taxi_trip_data